oadams/oadams.github.io/_posts/2023-10-08-computer-science.markdown

 - Because I am a computer scientist, however, it's possible working through these resources was easier because of some prerequisite knowledge I was unaware of.
 This is why Socratic questions is important for filling the gaps.
 Also, feedback to oliver.adams@gmail.com
+- This document is also intended to be useful for computer scientists.
+There's a lot of articles about what CS people 'should' know about this and that, but that they don't actually really need to know for their job.
+This list is meant to be fairly minimal, but in doing it I'm actually learning stuff in a real bang-for-buck way too.

 Where does stuff like leetcode fit into all of this?